whgiles/program_evaluation/7_assignment/README.md

   the city (in months)
 - `Stamp`: Dollar amount of food stamps (SNAP) spent each month

-You have three tasks:

-1. Evaluate the suitability of each of the four potential instruments.
-    Check if they (1) have *relevance* with a scatterplot and model and F-test, (2) meet the *excludability* assumption, and (3) meet the *exogeneity* assumption.
-Choose one of these as your main instrument and justify why it’s the best.
-Explain why the other three are not.

-2. Estimate a naive model of the effect of public housing on health status (i.e. without any instruments).
-You can include any control variables you feel appropriate (i.e. that fit in your causal model).
-    If you use variables that are categorical like race, education, or marital status, make sure you wrap them with `as.factor()` to treat them as categories instead of numbers (e.g. `as.factor(education)`).

-3. Estimate the effect of public housing on health status using 2SLS IV.
-You can use `iv_robust()` to do it all in one step if you want (but you’ll still need to run a first-stage model to find the F statistic).
-Compare the results with the naive model.
-Which model do you trust (if any), and why?

 ``` r
 housing <- read_csv("../data/public_housing.csv")
 ```